-The goal is to develop and implement new tools such as the Purchase of Agricultural Conservation Easements (PACE), Transfer of Development Rights (TDR), and Conservation Subdivisions to protect farmland, promote sustainable development, and encourage agricultural land preservation in Jackson Township.

-Appoint Town Council Leadership to work in conjunction with Jackson Township Agricultural Preservation Committee Leadership to review potential Agricultural Preservation Tools

-- Review other municipalities' case studies and best practices for PACE, TDR, and Conservation Subdivisions.
-Understand the legal, financial, and administrative requirements for implementing these tools. - 2.
-Assess the current legal and financial frameworks in Jackson Township for supporting these tools.
-This process includes reviewing zoning laws, tax incentives, and funding mechanisms that can support PACE and TDR programs. - 3.
-Design the PACE program, which allows landowners to sell development rights to the Township or conservation organization in exchange for maintaining the agricultural use of the land. - a.
-Define eligibility criteria, application procedures, funding sources, and easement terms. - 4.
-Design the TDR program, which enables landowners in agricultural areas to sell their development rights to developers or municipalities in areas designated for growth. - a.
-Establish a transfer mechanism, receiving areas, sending areas, and compensation structures. - 5.
-Develop guidelines for Conservation Subdivisions that encourage clustering residential development in areas that avoid critical agricultural and open space.
-Include minimum lot sizes, density, and required open space. - 6.
-Integrate the PACE, TDR, and Conservation Subdivision guidelines into Jackson Township's zoning ordinances or land use policies.
-This process will formalize these tools within the local regulatory framework. - 7.
-Identify and secure funding mechanisms for the PACE and TDR programs, such as state and federal grants, conservation bonds, or local tax incentives. - a.
-Develop partnerships with land trusts, environmental groups, and government agencies. - 8.
-Officially launch the PACE, TDR, and Conservation Subdivisions programs and establish a clear application process for landowners interested in the PACE and TDR programs, including review criteria, timelines, and documentation requirements.
+Iransfer of Development Rights (TDR), and conservation subdivisions.
+OVERVIEW: LEAD AGENCY: The goal is to develop and implement new tools such as the Purchase of Agricultural Conservation Easements (PACE), Transfer of Development Rights (TDR), and Conservation Subdivisions to protect farmland, promote sustainable development, and encourage agricultural land preservation in Jackson Township.
+Leadership to work in conjunction with Jackson Township Agricultural Preservation Committee Leadership to review potential Agricultural Preservation Tools ACTION STEPS: PARTIES TO INVOLVE: 1.
+Review other municipalities' case studies and best practices for PACE, TDR, and Conservation Subdivisions.
+Understand the legal, financial, and administrative requirements for implementing these tools.
+Agriculture administrative requirements for implementing these tools.2.
+Assess the current legal and financial frameworks in Jackson Township Indiana Farm Service Agency Staff for supporting these tools.
+This process includes reviewing zoning laws, tax incentives, and funding mechanisms that can support PACE and TDR Local farmer groups programs.
+Streets and Utilities Department Design the PACE program, which allows landowners to sell development rights to the Township or conservation organization in exchange for maintaining the agricultural use of the land. a.
+Define eligibility criteria, application procedures, funding sources, and easement terms.
+Cicero/Jackson Township Plan Commission 4.
+Design the TDR program, which enables landowners in agricultural areas to sell their development rights to developers or municipalities in areas designated for growth.
+RELATED PLAN THEMES: Jackson Township Establish a transfer mechanism, receiving areas, sending areas, and compensation structures.
+Land use 5.
+Develop guidelines for Conservation Subdivisions that encourage clustering residential development in areas that avoid critical agricultural Public services and utilities and open space.
+Include minimum lot sizes, density, and required open space.
+6. Integrate the PACE, TDR, and Conservation Subdivision guidelines into Jackson Township's zoning ordinances or land use policies.
+This process will formalize these tools within the local regulatory framework.
+7. Identify and secure funding mechanisms for the PACE and TDR programs, such as state and federal grants, conservation bonds, or local tax incentives. a.
+Develop partnerships with land trusts, environmental groups, and government agencies.
+8. Officially launch the PACE, TDR, and Conservation Subdivisions programs and establish a clear application process for landowners interested in the PACE and TDR programs, including review criteria, timelines, and documentation requirements.
+TIME FRAME: 2 to 4 Years